-The Tragedy of Robin Williams: The Man, the Myth and Why His Death Remains So Hard to Process
+The Tragedy of Robin Williams: The Man, the Myth and Why His Legacy Remains So Complicated - E!
+Online

 He fell off the wagon months later and checked into rehab in Oregon that October.

-After his death, those who had experienced the force of life that was Williams in his prime, and even the diminished but still relentlessly on personality that he was in the last year of his life, started trying to make sense of the man they knew, or thought they knew, in relation to the person the actor really was.
+After his death, those who had experienced the force of life that was Williams in his prime—and even the diminished but still relentlessly on personality that he insisted on being in the last year of his life—started trying to make sense of the man they knew, or thought they knew, in relation to the person the actor really was.

 Williams determinedly kept a piece of him walled off from the rest of the world, though some of the clues were hiding in plain sight.
 It was just that no one wanted to even guess where they might lead.